-- 1.23 (a) Are preliminary injunctions available on (i) an ex parte basis, or (ii) an inter partes basis?
+1.23 (a) Are preliminary injunctions available on (i) an ex parte basis, or (ii) an inter partes basis?
 In each case, what is the basis on which they are granted and is there a requirement for a bond?
-Is it possible to file protective letters with the court to protect against ex parte injunctions? (b) Are final injunctions available? - (a) Preliminary (interim) injunctions are available and are granted if (a) there is a serious issue to be tried, that is to say there is an arguable case, (b) the "balance of convenience" favours an injunction or, all things considered, is even (this involves consideration of factors such as: the irreparability of the harm to the claimant and to the defendant respectively if an injunction were refused or granted; the adequacy of damages and ability to estimate damages payable to the claimant and defendant respectively if an injunction were refused or granted; and the proximity of the trial), and (c) the claimant gives a crossundertaking to compensate the defendant in damages if the injunction is wrongly granted.
-Only in very exceptional cases is an injunction granted on an ex parte basis and then only where the claimant can show that the matter is so urgent that the defendant may not be notified or where there is a real concern that the defendant may dispose of evidence.

-Interim injunctions are unusual in patent cases and are, in practice, restricted to pharmaceutical cases where a defendant proposes to introduce a generic product and where the claimant can show that there will be irreparable damage as a result of irreversible price erosion.
+Is it possible to file protective letters with the court to protect against ex parte injunctions? (b) Are final injunctions available? (c) is a public interest defence available to prevent the grant of injunctions where the infringed patent is for a life-saving drug or medical device?

+- Preliminary (interim) injunctions are available and are granted if (a) there is a serious issue to be tried; that is to say there is an arguable case, (b) the "balance of convenience" favours an injunction or, all things considered, is even (this involves consideration of factors such as: the irreparability of the harm to the claimant and to the defendant respectively if an injunction were refused or granted; the adequacy of damages and ability to estimate damages payable to the claimant and defendant respectively if an injunction were refused or granted; and the proximity of the trial), and (c) the claimant gives a cross-undertaking to compensate the defendant in damages if the injunction is wrongly granted.
+Only in very exceptional cases is an injunction granted on an ex parte basis and then only where the claimant can show that the matter is so urgent that the defendant may not be notified or where there is a real concern that the defendant may dispose of evidence. - Interim injunctions are unusual in patent cases and are, in practice, restricted to pharmaceutical cases where a defendant proposes to introduce a generic product and where the claimant can show that there will be irreparable damage as a result of irreversible price erosion.
 If generic manufacturers lose the "first mover" advantage as a result of an injunction wrongly granted, a liberal assessment of damages will be made under the cross-undertaking.
-Where the claimant seeks an interim injunction which would affect dealings in a pharmaceutical product or medical device purchased by the National Health Service (NHS), the court will consider whether it should give such an undertaking in favour of the NHS.

-Protective letters are not available in the UK.
+Where the claimant seeks an interim injunction which would affect dealings in a pharmaceutical product or medical device purchased by the National Health Service (NHS), the Court will consider whether it should give such an undertaking in favour of the NHS. - Protective letters are not available in the UK.

 (b) Final injunctions are granted if the claimant is successful at trial, unless this would be "grossly disproportionate".
 A stay of an injunction pending appeal, so as to permit the Court of Appeal to do justice whatever the outcome of the appeal, may be granted on the "balance of convenience principle" and, if an injunction is granted or maintained pending appeal, the claimant may be required to give an undertaking to compensate the defendant if the injunction is lifted by the Court of Appeal.
 It is important to bear in mind that all injunctions are discretionary.
-Article 3(2) of the Enforcement Directive also requires the court to refuse to grant an injunction where it would be "disproportionate" to grant one.
-Case law, however, confirms that in a patent case, where an injunction is the primary way of enforcing that right, the burden on a party seeking to show that the grant of an injunction would be disproportionate is a heavy one.
+Article 3(2) of the Enforcement Directive 2004/48/EC also requires the court to refuse to grant an injunction where it would be "disproportionate" to grant one.
+Case law, however, confirms that in a patent case, where an injunction is the